chris-short/devopsish.com/content/post/090/index.md

 [Verizon throttled fire department's "unlimited" data during Calif. wildfire](https://arstechnica.com/tech-policy/2018/08/verizon-throttled-fire-departments-unlimited-data-during-calif-wildfire/): Fire department had to pay twice as much to lift throttling during wildfire response.

-[Amazon's India chief takes stand against work email after 6pm](https://www.scmp.com/tech/article/2160426/amazons-india-chief-takes-stand-against-work-email-after-6pm): While the demands of technology on workers has become a topic of debate around the world, work-life balance is severely off kilter in Bangalore, India’s third-largest city, where a significant portion of the one million workers employed in the outsourcing business cater to global customers and often work late into the night
+[Amazon's India chief takes stand against work email after 6pm](https://www.scmp.com/tech/article/2160426/amazons-india-chief-takes-stand-against-work-email-after-6pm): While the demands of technology on workers has become a topic of debate around the world, work-life balance is severely off kilter in Bangalore, India's third-largest city, where a significant portion of the one million workers employed in the outsourcing business cater to global customers and often work late into the night

 [Case Study: Can You Fix a Toxic Culture Without Firing People?](https://hbr.org/2018/08/case-study-can-you-fix-a-toxic-culture-without-firing-people)